DamengRandom/tipify/ts-basics.md

 // When to use type 'any'?
-// When the time we need to reasign value to different type, Eg: let valueReadFromLibrary: any = 10;
+// When the time we need to reassign value to different type, Eg: let valueReadFromLibrary: any = 10;
 valueReadFromLibrary = false;